-H. LONG-TERM OBLIGATIONS
+G. LONG-TERM OBLIGATIONS

-In the government-wide financial statements and proprietary fund types in the fund financial statements, long-term debt and other long-term obligations are reported as liabilities in the applicable governmental activities, business-type activities or proprietary fund type statement of net position.
-Bond premiums and discounts are deferred and amortized over the life of the bonds using the straight line method, which approximates the effective interest method.
+In the government-wide financial statements and the proprietary fund type in the fund financial statements, long-term debt and other long-term obligations are reported as liabilities in the applicable governmental activities, business-type activities or proprietary fund type statement of net position.
+Bond premiums and discounts, if applicable, are deferred and amortized over the life of the bonds using the straight line method, which approximates the effective interest method.
+Bond issue costs are expensed at issuance.
 Bonds payable are reported net of the applicable premiums and discounts.

-H. LONG-TERM OBLIGATIONS (CONTINUED)
+G. LONG-TERM OBLIGATIONS (CONTINUED)